The Black Mark

 “Now if you’ll step this way,” continued the salesman, “we’ll head up the cargo ramp and take a look at her insides!
 This is the cargo hold, so get a good look around!
 Once this baby gets to work, you’ll almost never see it this empty!”

 “Enough sales pitch,” she said to the salesman suddenly.
 “Go take a coffee break or something, would you?
 I want to look her over in private.”

 The salesman smiled and nodded.
-“Of course, Your Grace,” he said as he bowed and left.
+“Of course, Your Ladyship,” he said as he bowed and left.

 “Silver Dawn,” she said after he left.
 “That’s a very nice name.
 I don’t think I’ll change it.”

 264-1105, Narmada, Red Sun City, Arcology Whiskey Amber Oh Seven